pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/03-pages.rst

 Pages
 =====

-The pipelines exercise (see :doc:`02-pipelines`) introduced PsyNet experiments at a very high level.
+The :doc:`02-pipelines` exercise introduced PsyNet experiments at a very high level.
 We're now going to zoom in and start looking the individual building blocks that make up these experiments, starting with pages.